mitchcr/ONEVM/Initrd/Readme.md

 5. Take a backup of current iniramfs/initrd file using command **cp**
 6. Rebuild initramfs, remember to keep the appropiate path while executing this command:

-   `# dracut -f -v initramfs-<kernel=version>.img <kernel-version>
+   `# dracut -f -v initramfs-<kernel=version>.img <kernel-version>`
-8.
-9.
+7.
-10. Possible methods to create the Nested environment needed to fix the broken VM:
+   Possible methods to create the Nested environment needed to fix the broken VM:

 #### *Method 1 - ALAR*